Kostasfratzeskos/LED_BLINK/README.md

 💠 GPIO_Pin : The specific pin number you want to write to, e.g. GPIO_Pin_5.

 💠 Pinstate : The value to write.

+📕 void HAL_Delay();

+💠 HAL_Delay uses the SysTick timer (typically configured in HAL_Init() ) to create a delay.

+   --> The SysTick timer is a core peripheral in ARM Cortex-M microcontrollers that provides a simple way to create periodic interrupts or delays.

+💠 It is a blocking function, meaning the CPU will stop executing other tasks until the delay is complete.

  Some notes here that are important